pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ### Creates

-A taskrun.tekton.dev which refers to the [kaniko-build ClusterTask](#kaniko-build).
+A taskrun.tekton.dev which provides configuration to a Tekton ClusterTask to build an image with kaniko.

-This template uses the `lifecycle: tekton` flag to create a new taskrun rather than updating the previous taskrun.
+This template uses the [`lifecycle: tekton`](https://cartographer.sh/docs/v0.6.0/lifecycle/) flag to create new immutable objects rather than updating the previous object.

 ### Parameters